sylefeb/Silice/learn-silice/Guidelines.md

 For general FPGA design rules see [this post](http://www.fpgacpu.org/log/sep00.html#000919).
 The gist of it is to favor simplicity of code, which often translates to efficient designs.

 To make a design more efficient, we first and foremost want to reduce the need for multiplexers.
 These are expensive in terms of routing, and interconnect is a major factor in a lower max frequency on an FPGA.
 This implies:
-- Reduce the number of steps in algorithms (++:), which simplifies the state machine multiplexer.
-- Split your code in smaller, more efficient algorithms.
+- Restrict conditionals only where really necessary: it is better to update a variable if this has no effect, rather than trying to not do it.
+This is very different from CPU programming: we attempt to minimize logic, circuit depth and interconnect.
 - Reread the [notes on algorithms calls, bindings and timings](AlgoInOuts.md) and in particular the timing section, check your algorithms bindings.
+Do not hesitate to introduce latency through registered inputs/outputs, this often helps fmax greatly.
 - Reduce simple algorithms into a single loop (`while(1)` or `always`) that executes in a single cycle
-- Restrict conditionals only where really necessary: it is better to update a variable if this has no effect, rather than trying to not do it.
-This is very different from CPU programming: we attempt to minimize logic, circuit depth and interconnect.
+- Explore the balance around the number of steps in algorithms (operator ++:).
+Having less steps simplifies the state machine multiplexers.
+Having more steps can improve fmax by doing less within each cycle (this is a matter of circuit depth, many non-interdependent small circuits in parallel is fine).
 - Use `uninitialized` or power up initialization (`uint8 v(0);`) as much as possible.
 - Within a cycle avoid reading a variable after updating it unless necessary, e.g. prefer
 ```c